‘A house like this is worth saving,’ A historic home in Heritage Hills in the spotlight

 “We’re having a ball living among them,” he states.

-One of these years he’s hand the old Carey Place off to someone else who might stay a while.
+One of these years he’ll hand the old Carey Place off to someone else who might stay a while.

 Imagining a future conversation with the next buyer, he says, “Mr. Carey, it’s time for you to go.
 Here’s our offer.”